ededej/ContactReact/README.md

 # Contacts App React Native

-Contacts is a simple to use app that will help on your everyday life to manage your contacts.
+Contacts is a simple-to-use app that will help in your everyday life to manage your contacts.
 You can add, edit and delete them with just a few cliks.
-The idea behind is to not complicate thing that are simple.
-No menu are need to manage this app, just a good work flow.
+The idea  is to not complicate things that are simple.
+No menus are needed to manage this app, just a good work flow.

 ## Setup

 ### Prerequisites

-The app is not hosted on app store or google store.
-So, to run it locally you will need to follow this instructions.
+The app is not hosted on the app store or Google store.
+So, to run it locally you will need to follow these instructions.
 1. Go to [React Native Page] (https://facebook.github.io/react-native/docs/getting-started.html)
-2. Choose Building Projects with Native Code ( I choose this option just in case I need to write some iOS or android native)
+2. Choose Building Projects with Native Code (I choose this option just in case I needed to write some iOS or Android native).
 3. Follow those instruction based on your local machine.

 #### After finishing with Prerequisites